 With respect to the request for application of Article 6 of Appendix 30B (Rev.WRC-07) under § 3 above, the network shall also be deleted from the Appendix 30B List.
 When an allotment under Appendix 30B is converted into an assignment, the assignment shall be reinstated in the Plan in accordance with § 6.33 c) of Article 6 of Appendix 30B (Rev.WRC-07).

-12 An administration notifying a satellite network under § 1, 2 or 3 above for recording in the MIFR shall send to the Bureau, as early as possible before the date of bringing into use, the due diligence information relating to the identity of the satellite network and the launch services provider specified in Annex 2 to this Resolution.
+12

+The information submitted in accordance with § 4, 5 or 6 above shall be updated and resubmitted to the Bureau by the notifying administration not later than [3 months] after the actual commencement, or resumption, as appropriate, of use of the frequency assignments or after the end of life or relocation of the spacecraft associated with the submissions under §4, 5 or 6 above, as necessary.
+For satellite networks for which the information submitted in accordance with § 4, 5 or 6 has been received by the Bureau by [27 November 2015], the responsible administration shall submit to the Bureau a confirmation or an update of the due diligence information in accordance with Annex 2 to this Resolution no later than [27 March 2016]

 Reasons: Mandatory update of the due diligence information as necessary.

 13 When an administration has completely fulfilled the due diligence procedure but has not completed coordination, this does not preclude the application of No. 11.41 by that administration.